Pam Weintraub's Web Portfolio

 After converting OMNI Magazine into OMNI Internet, I went on to found three Internet companies with an assortment of partners:

 • Event Horizon Web Productions, Inc.: Think-Tank for the Web.
 Event Horizon specialized in sci-tech content and idea incubation.
 Through Event Horizon, I was selected to present business plans at major Venture Conferences and launched multiple web ventures, including an award-winning webzine and a company that received millions of dollars in funding and still exists.
 I also produced live web events at Event Horizon, including an online science fiction convention and an online book tour.
 Web event clients included Memorial Sloan-Kettering Cancer Center, Avon Books, Newsweek International, and Warner Books.
 The launch of Event Horizon was covered by Folio First Day and Salon.
+Event Horizon also recreated, maintained and updated the website of OMNI from 1998 to the present day.

 • Divorce Central, one of the three largest web sites on the topic of divorce, was launched in February, 1997 based on the concept of a self-sustaining community and content from my book, The Complete Idiot's Guide to Surviving Divorce.
 Divorce Central, with a large and loyal membership, provides a small, steady income.
 I maintain it in collaboration with my co-author on the Idiot's Guide, Terry Hillman.